arielfaur/ionic-wizard/README.md

 ###ion-wizard-content
 To make the content scrollable within a particular slide wrap the content in a `ion-wizard-content` directive.
-If there is a navigation bar apply the `has-header` class to this directive instead of the outer `ion-slide-box`.
+If there is a navigation bar apply the `has-header` class to this directive instead of the outer `ion-slide`.

 ```
 <ion-slide-box ion-wizard>